What is Intensive Outpatient Eating Disorder Treatment?

 What can I Expect in Intensive Outpatient Treatment?

 During IOP with us, you’ll start to experience even more flexibility.
 At many locations, for example, clients who work or go to school may be able to attend program during evenings and the weekends.
 The goal of IOP is to allow clients to shift the majority of their time back to their life outside treatment, utilizing IOP to continue the work on those areas where they need additional therapy or skills practice.

-In IOP, meals are generally eaten outside the program and medication management is no longer supported through us.
+In IOP, most meals and snacks are generally eaten outside the program but we do offer support during one meal and one snack during treatment hours.
+Medication management is no longer supported through us

 What Level of Care is Right for You?